LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models

 To clearly illustrate the efficiency gap, we compare the inference pipelines of both methods in Algorithm \ref{alg:workflow}.

 As shown in Algorithm \ref{alg:workflow}, the LLM-Prompting approach requires a strictly sequential pipeline.
 The model must explicitly generate a text-based decision before solving the actual task.
-Consequently, even for simple queries that do not require multi-scale visual context fusion, the model wastes valuable computational resources and time performing an additional \textbf{LLM\_Generate} step just to output "No".
+Consequently, even for simple queries that do not require careful visual inspection, the model wastes computational resources and time performing an additional \textbf{LLM\_Generate} step just to output "No".

 In contrast, our Token Confidence method avoids this bottleneck by attempting to answer the question directly.
 We calculate the confidence score from the internal probability distribution (Softmax logits) of this first attempt.
 Since these logits are generated automatically during the forward pass, obtaining the confidence score costs virtually zero extra time.
 If the confidence is high, we directly output the initial answer, bypassing the need for a second inference round entirely.